 This change in BAC over time–rising blood alcohol followed by falling blood alcohol–can be represented graphically, as in the “blood alcohol curve” shown below.

-- How quickly the drink was consumed,
+- How quickly you drank,

 - Your height, weight, or body type/body fat percentage,